serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 }
 ```

-Graphcool is an event based platform that allows you to attach custom serverless functions at different stages of the request processing.
+Graphcool is an event-based platform that allows you to attach custom serverless functions at different stages of the request processing.
 To charge the customers credit card we will add a mutation callback for updates to the `Basket` type.
 In the UI it looks like this:

 <img src="https://s3-eu-west-1.amazonaws.com/serverless-blogpost/webhook-stripe.png">

 When setting up the webhook we use a GraphQL query to specify the data requirements for our function.
 We retrieve information about the `Basket`, but also name and price of all `Items` as well as information about the `Customer`.

-When we have deployed our AWS Lambda function, we can return and enter the webhook URL.
+When we've deployed our AWS Lambda function, we can return and enter the webhook URL.

 > Error handling is omitted below.
 Full source code is available in the [Graphcool Examples](https://github.com/graphcool-examples/serverless-webshop) GitHub repository.